Chlorambucil-induced pulmonary injury

-The most common pattern of lung injury reported in chlorambucil pulmonary toxicity is chronic interstitial pneumonitis, but acute interstitial pneumonitis and organizing pneumonia (formerly known as bronchiolitis obliterans organizing pneumonia or BOOP) have also been reported [6,8,19].
-Evidence of interstitial lung disease may develop while the patient is taking chlorambucil or after stopping it.
+The most common pattern of lung injury reported in chlorambucil treated patients is chronic interstitial pneumonitis (nonspecific interstitial pneumonia, although this nomenclature postdates most reports of chlorambucil lung toxicity), but acute interstitial pneumonia, pulmonary fibrosis, and organizing pneumonia (formerly known as bronchiolitis obliterans organizing pneumonia or BOOP) have also been reported [5-8,11,12,18-20].
+Interstitial lung disease may develop while the patient is taking chlorambucil or after stopping it.

 - Giles FJ, Smith MP, Goldstone AH.
 Chlorambucil lung toxicity.
 Acta Haematol 1990; 83:156.